Chart Color Schemes

 Lilyfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Area performance is significantly influenced by local infrastructure changes.
-AreaSearch has identified 37 projects potentially impacting the area.
-Notable projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Leichhardt Park Aquatic Centre Renovation, and Balmain Shores - Harbourwatch Building G. The following list details those most relevant.
+AreaSearch has identified 37 infrastructure projects that could impact the area.
+Notable ones include Rozelle Village Mixed-Use Precinct, Rozelle Village, Leichhardt Park Aquatic Centre Renovation, and Balmain Shores - Harbourwatch Building G. The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.